-Come 23,000 children and young people are learning Dand flourishing within our schools each day.
+Some 23,000 children and young people are learning and flourishing within our schools each day.
 The new Bishop Chavasse School has been welcomed into the diocesan family this year; two others are at advanced stages of development in Rochester Riverside and St Andrew, Paddock Wood.
-Ninety six per cent of our schools are judged good or better by Ofsted and SIAS/ SIAMS.
-Click here for more detailed report.
+Ninety six per cent of our schools are judged good or better by Ofsted and SIAS/SIAMS.

+"Our aim is

-to actively promote and support Christian distinctiveness in our schools through developing high quality teaching and learning, leadership, and effective governance of our Church schools."
+to actively promote

+and support Christian

+distinctiveness in our schools

+through developing high quality

+teaching and learning, leadership,

+and effective governance of our

+Church schools."